Citizenship Question: Still a Challenge to an Accurate 2020 Census

 Beth Lynk, Census Counts Campaign Director, The Leadership Conference Education Fund, speaking of the New York ruling said that “each of the dozens of defects the judge found” would provide a sufficient basis to exclude the question.
 Especially relevant to traditionally hard to count populations, Lynk cited a quote from Judge Furman’s 277page decision: “Hundreds of thousands, if not millions of people would go uncounted if the citizenship question is included.”

-Khalil Abdullah is a reporter for Ethnic Media Services, providing consulting, writing, and editing services on a range of policy issues.
+Khalil Abdullah is a for regular contributor for Ethnic Media Services.
 He has served in a number of senior administrative roles with New America Media, the Beat Within, and the Washington Afro-American Newspaper, among others.